Privacy Policy

 Electronic and Online Communications

 We use e-mail to send newsletters, account notifications, marketing materials, and other communications, on a periodic basis to various individuals and organizations.
-You have the ability to opt-out of these communications at any time.
+You can opt-out of these communications at any time.
 For example, you can opt-out using links in a specific email communication or contact us (see Contact Information below).
 Opt-outs may not apply to communications related to your Account status, administrative messages, website updates, or other communications that are necessary to provide our Services.

 We also, if you opt in to such communications, may use SMS text to communicate with you.
 We do not share your subscriber data with any other parties.